 Mixing Hard Light and Soft Light in the Same Shot

 Or you might want to mimic sunlight or artificial lighting in your image for some reason but still have soft lighting on your subject.
-There are no rules saying you have to use only hard OR soft lighting.
+There are no rules saying you have to use only hard light OR soft light.
 You can do both!

 Asking that is like asking which is better, hammers or saws?
 Both are helpful tools when used for different purposes.
 Which is better depends on your goals for your image.
 The key is knowing the look you want to achieve and understand how to use lighting effectively.